deanpmiller/ANF-Cache-Vols/README.md

 - You must create ExpressRoute or VPN resources to ensure network connectivity from the external NetApp ONTAP cluster to the target Azure NetApp Files cluster.
 - Validate required **firewall ports and NSG rules**.
 - Ensure connectivity supports expected **RTT latency** requirements.
+- If compute and storage reside in **different subscriptions**, physical zone alignment must still be validated across subscriptions.
+For more information, refer to the [official documentation](#official-ms-learn-documentation).

 ### Connectivity Requirements